Python Packages Tutorial – How to Create Your Own Package

-1. Python Packages
+1. Python Packages Tutorial

 2. What are Python Packages?

 In our computer systems, we store our files in organized hierarchies.
 We don’t store them all in one location.
 Likewise, when our programs grow, we divide it into packages.
-In real-life projects, programs are much larger than what we deal with in our journey learning Python.
+In real-life projects, programs are much larger than what we deal with in our journey of learning Python.
 A package lets us hold similar modules in one place.

-Like a directory may contain subdirectories and files, a package may contain subpackages and modules.
+Like a directory may contain subdirectories and files, a package may contain sub-packages and modules.
 We have been using modules a lot in the previous lessons.
 Remember math, os, and collections?
 Those were all modules that ship with Python officially.
 We will discuss the difference between a module and a package in our next lesson.
-But for now, let’s dive into the world of packages.
+But for now, let’s dive into the world of Python packages.

-3. The Structure
+3. Structure of Python Packages

-As we discussed, a package may hold other Python packages, and modules.
+As we discussed, a package may hold other Python packages and modules.
 But what distinguishes a package from a regular directory?
 Well, a Python package must have an __init__.py file in the directory.
 You may leave it empty, or you may store initialization code in it.
 But if your directory does not have an __init__.py file, it isn’t a package; it is just a directory with a bunch of Python scripts.
 Leaving __init__.py empty is indeed good practice.

 Take a look at the following structure for a game:

 Here, the root package is Game.
-It has subpackages Sound, Image, and Level, and file __init__.py.
+It has sub packages Sound, Image, and Level, and file __init__.py.
 Sound further has modules load, play, and pause, apart from file __init__.py.
 Image has modules open, change, and close, apart from __init__.py.
 Finally, Level has modules start, load, and over, apart from __init__.py.

-4. Importing Modules from Python Packages
+4. How to Import Modules from Packages in Python?

-A package may contain several modules.
+A Python package may contain several modules.
 To import one of these into your program, you must use the dot operator(.)

-In the above example, if you want to import the load module from subpackage Sound, we type the following at the top of our Python file:
+In the above example, if you want to import the load module from subpackage sound, we type the following at the top of our Python file:

 Note that we don’t type the extension, because that isn’t what we refer to the module as.
 The subpackage Level has a module named load too, but there is no clash here.
 This is because we refer to the module by its fully qualified name.